OpenMPDK/dss-ecosystem/README.md

 ### I/O Operations
 - Running PUT operation with compaction option, optimizes the performance for GET and LIST of objects on TESS.
 - LIST/GET/DEL operations can be performed either recursively for the whole data on TESS or only for a specific prefix.
+- In case of PUT failure, with warning ```WARNING: DataMover RESUME operation is required!```, please retry the put operation again.
 - The default path for Data mover config file ```/usr/dss/nkv-datamover/config/config.json``` to specify the config path use --config option.

  ```--config {{ datamover_conf_dir }}/config.json```